 - The eligibility of a patient to remain enrolled in the Program is determined by the criteria outlined in clause 1 above, which will be verified on an ongoing basis by Service Providers (eg by asking the patient if they are still taking the Medication).
 AbbVie reserves the right to discontinue the provision of services to a patient under the Program if a patient does not meet the eligibility criteria.

 - The maximum period that a patient can participate in the Program is two years from the date of confirmed enrolment into the Program.

 - If patients opt out of the Program, personal information collected from them during their participation in the Program may still be held for purposes permitted by law, including reporting purposes.
-To the extent personal information is retained, it will be handled in accordance with the Man Plan Privacy Notice.
+To the extent personal information is retained, it will be handled in accordance with the Privacy Notices.

 - AbbVie reserves the right to cease funding the Program and/or terminate the Program with reasonable notice at any time.